m-pluta/svp/report/report.typ

 Asymptotically, the time complexity of Enumeration is much worse than Sieving or Voronoi, however, empirical evidence suggests that for low-dimensions Enumeration outperforms them.
 Additionally, Enumeration has polynomial space complexity which is much better than Sieving and Voronoi.

-Voronoi is a very interesting way to solve this problem though.

-\

-Lacking prior experience in C, My initial focus was getting a proof-of-concept working in Python.

-I found many basis-reduction algorithms, and while BKZ is most-commonly used, I struggled to implement it and instead implemented LLL.

-\
 == Accuracy

-A big worry of this assignment were floating point inaccuracies.
-I didn't know how big the inaccuracies would be, hence I opted for C's built-in `double`.
+A big worry of this assignment were floating point inaccuracies, hence I initially chose C's built-in `double`.

-Arbitrarily, I set an accuracy threshold of $T=5 dot 10^(-5)$.
+Arbitrarily, I set an accuracy threshold, $T$ where

+$ T=5 dot 10^(-5) $

 This meant that if